Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/programming/websites/css/columns/index.md

 * `column-count`: set the number of columns directly
 * `column-width`: set the column width directly
 * `column-gap`: how much empty space there should be between columns (horizontally)
 * `column-rule`: a thin border to display between the columns.
-(This follows the same values as the `border`, which I haven't explained yet, so don't worry about this now.)
+(This follows the same values as the `border`.
+Don't worry about this now, I will explain it at the [Border](../border/) chapter.)

 {{< playful-code deftab="css" >}}
 {{< playful-code-tab lang="html" >}}